EnVision at Venus: Europe’s next Medium-class science mission

 Given its similar size and bulk composition as Earth, Venus is expected to be volcanically and tectonically active today (unlike Mars, which, being only a tenth of Earth’s mass, has lost more of its internal heat).
 Steep slopes and landslides are common on Venus’ surface geology, implying active uplift, but existing data provide no constraint on current rates of tectonic activity.
 Comparaison of gravity mapping and topography have revealed some regions which appear to be at higher elevation than would be the case if the mantle were stagnant, implying that they lie atop magmatic upwelling.
 There are regions where volcanic activity is particularly likely to occur.
 Sites of potential volcanism identified in Venus Express data were in these locations.
 Therefore the observation and characterisation of these regions are of high priority.

-EnVision will use a number of different techniques to search for active geological processes, measure changes in surface temperature associated with active volcanism, characterise regional and local geological features, determine crustal support mechanisms and constrain mantle and core properties :
+EnVision will use a number of different techniques to search for active geological processes, measure changes in surface temperature associated with active volcanism, characterise regional and local geological features, explore the lower and upper atmosphere, determine crustal support mechanisms and constrain mantle and core properties :

 Densely fractured plains (image right, cut by NNW set of faults) embaying tessera (bottom, cut by multiple sets of faults) indicating that emplacement of the material of the densely fractured plains postdated formation of tessera terrain.
 Both densely fractured plains and tessera are embayed by even younger regional plains (dark areas).
 A steep-sided volcanic dome is seen in the upper left.
 Its age relations with the surrounding regional plains are not known.
 Portion of Magellan image centered at 46N, 360E.
 After Basilevsky and McGill (2007), Surface evolution of Venus, in Exploring Venus as a Terrestrial Planet, Geophysical Monograph Series 176, edited by L. W. Esposito, E. R. Stofan and T. E. Cravens, pp. 23-43, American Geophysical Union, Washington, DC.